 The Asylum Act foresees that persons granted asylum in Serbia shall be equal to permanently-residing foreigners with respect to the right to work and rights arising from employment and entrepreneurship.
 The Asylum Act guarantees equality in the rights and obligations of persons granted refugee status with those of persons granted subsidiary protection, even though the Employment of Foreigners Act (EFA) explicitly states that persons who have been granted subsidiary protection are to be issued personal work permits for the duration of that status.
-And finally, the Integration Decree foresees assistance in accessing the labour market as an integral part of integration.
+The Integration Decree further foresees assistance in accessing the labour market as an integral part of integration.

-The GAPA envisages that, in line with the principle of procedural efficiency and cost-effectiveness, the procedure for issuing work permits must be conducted without delay and at the least possible cost to the party.
+The General Administrative Procedure Act (GAPA) envisages that, in line with the principle of procedural efficiency and cost-effectiveness, the procedure for issuing work permits must be conducted without delay and at the least possible cost to the party.
 The competent authority is required to inspect, ex officio and in accordance with the law, the information related to the facts necessary for taking a decision which is available in the official records of different state authorities.
 It may request from the party such information as is necessary for its identification and documents confirming facts only if they are not available in the official records.
 Taking this in consideration, it can be reasonably assumed that an identity card for a person granted asylum should be considered as sufficient evidence of the legal status and should shift the bureaucratic burden on the NES to ex-officio obtain all other necessary documents from the MoI.

 In addition to being a prerequisite for foreigners to engage in employment in Serbia, a work permit is also a prerequisite for the registration on the NES unemployment register.
 This issue is relevant also for refugees wishing to exercise their right to accommodation in accordance with the law, as one of the requirements for accessing that right is evidence of registered unemployment.
 That is why such high costs are a major impediment for this vulnerable population.
-The GAPA stipulates exemptions from payment of the costs of procedure if the party cannot afford to bear the costs without endangering his/her subsistence or the subsistence of his/her family or if provided for in a ratified international treaty.
+The GAPA stipulates exemptions from payment of the costs of procedure if the party cannot afford to bear the costs without endangering their subsistence or the subsistence of their family or if provided for in a ratified international treaty.
 In practice, this is possible only for persons staying in one of the Asylum or Reception centres.
 For persons staying in private accommodation, demonstrating the inability to afford the costs of procedure would require obtaining the opinion of a Social Work Centre and would cause additional delays in their access to the right to work or other related rights.

 It should also be added that the National Employment Strategy of the Republic of Serbia for 2011-2020 identifies a number of vulnerable groups, the improvement of whose status with regard to the labour market is to be prioritised in the relevant timeframe.
 Unfortunately, refugees and asylum seekers are not specifically mentioned as a group whose increased access to employment is a national objective, which is striking bearing in mind the fact that the Strategy covers refugees from other former Yugoslav republics and internally displaced persons.
 However, a number of identified groups, including persons with disabilities, persons with a low level of education, the young and elderly, women and unemployed, still remain relevant for the current mixed-migration flow through Serbia.